Home Media About Contact

 And I could get to where I want to be.

-18 Responses to “Through the taxi glass — a photo journey”
+18 thoughts on “Through the taxi glass — a photo journey

 I felt like I was in the story.
 Thanks for showing Singapore!
 I’m impressed!
 It almost looks the same her… though there’s more green there. :D